-The CCIS is currently staffed by three individuals who are dedicated to working collaboratively across Canada and beyond to take action against invasive species.
+The Canadian Council on Invasive Species (CCIS) is currently staffed by three individuals who are dedicated to working collaboratively across Canada and beyond to take action against invasive species.

 Barry Gibbs, Executive Director

-Barry is the Executive Director of the Canadian Council on Invasive Species.
+Barry is the Executive Director of the CCIS.
 He has worked with invasive species organizations in a variety of roles, most notably the Invasive Species Council of British Columbia and the Alberta Invasive Species Council.
 He resides in Claresholm, Alberta.

 Kellie Sherman, Communications Coordinator